fsharp/fsharp.org/specs/language-spec/index.md

     specification.

 	Comments and edits are both welcome.
 To contribute to the specification, please <a href="http://github.com/fsharp/fsfoundation">fork this repository</a>, edit the working draft document, and send a pull request.
+	The custodians of the specification (principally, the language designers at Microsoft Research) will review these pull requests and consider them for acceptance into the working drafts, which will then be updated here.

 	MSWord is used to format and edit the working drafts of the specification.
 Finalized versions of the specification are published as PDF.